newhive is the new platform for post internet art

 How do NewHive's tools limit or expand the creative potential of the web?

-It's more about opening up that creative potential to other groups of people, and asking questions about why they've been traditionally marginalised and discouraged from participating in conversations.
+It's more about opening up that creative potential to other groups of people, and asking questions about why they've been marginalized and discouraged from participating in conversations.
 I've heard from a lot of women that creating works visually first and then tweaking the code later has made their practice more productive, and previously unrealised projects are getting done faster.
-It'd be irresponsible to propose a one-size-fits-all solution but, in my experience, these tools are a helpful resource, and of course it's always advantageous to be part of a supportive community with shared interests.
+It'd be irresponsible to propose a one-size-fits-all solution but, in my experience, these tools are a helpful resource.
+And of course it's always advantageous to be part of a supportive community with shared interests.

 What's your process for commissioning new work?